[Types of German beer and basic knowledge] Local explanations of characteristics, history, etc.

 • Dunkel x Schweinehaxe

-The richness of the Dunkel goes well with meat dishes such as roast pork.
+The richness of Dunkel goes well with meat dishes like roast pork.

 ドイツの伝統料理シュバイネハクセ